dma-ais/AisView/README.md

 Streaming
 =======
-At any point all data that is received by
+At any point all messages that is received by AisView by all datasources can be strea

+> curl localhost:8090/stream